Tina Bell

 Tina Marie Bell (February 5, 1957 – c.
 October 10, 2012) was an American singer and songwriter, the front woman of the Seattle-based rock band Bam Bam.
 The band with Bell is considered one of the originators of the grunge music scene.
 Bell is considered an early grunge pioneer and was posthumously dubbed as "the Godmother of Grunge" and "Queen of Grunge".

 Early life

-Bell was born and raised in Seattle, Washington.
+Tina Marie Bell was born in Seattle, Washington on February 5, 1957 and grew up there.
 She was the third of 10 siblings and the oldest daughter.
-She got her start as a singer by singing at the Mount Zion Baptist Church in Seattle, and her first experience on stage was performing with the Langston Hughes Theater, also in Seattle.
+Bell's biological father remains unknown; her mother refused to disclose his identity, only revealing that he was a race-car driver and mixed with Native-American.
+Bell got her start as a singer by singing at the Mount Zion Baptist Church in Seattle, and her first experience on stage was performing with the Langston Hughes Theater, also in Seattle.
+Bell was not religious and it created a rift between her and her mother.

-When she was looking for a French tutor so that she could sing French lyrics in a Langston Hughes Theater production, Bell met guitarist Tommy Martin.
-Bell eventually married Martin, and on September 7, 1979, the couple had a son, Thomas McKay Martin Jr, who later became a filmmaker known as T. J. Martin.
-In 2012, Martin won the Academy Award for Best Documentary Feature Film for Undefeated (2011), becoming the first director of African-American descent to win an Academy Award for a feature-length film.
+Bell was a cheerleader in high school.
+She majored in drama at Washington State University.